 Once you figure out what your body shape is and what kind of swimsuits and bikinis suit you, you won’t find shopping for a plus-size swimsuit as scary as you once found it.

-Swimsuits are so huge right now, they’re actually one of the most popular forms of swimwear for women that’s selling these days.
+Swimsuits are so huge right now, they’re actually one of the most popular forms of swimwear for women that are selling these days.
 Thanks to the retro style coming back into fashion, swimsuits are more popular than ever.
 Just a few years ago, the fashion police may have tried to arrest any woman wearing a swimsuit, but they’re set to be a big 2016 swimwear trend.

 Swimsuits are perfect for women who don’t want to show off too much flesh.
 Of course, they’re considerably less revealing than bikinis and they offer enough coverage to make you feel comfortable.
 Swimsuits are usually flattering, and depending on the cut, color, and patterns, you can achieve a flattering swimsuit look without too much effort.

 If you’re more petite, you can always elongate your body to give the illusion that you’re taller and slimmer; this can be done by choosing a swimsuit, which features colored side panels.
 Colored side panels also give you an instant tummy tuck and create the illusion of nipping your waist in all the right places.
-This in turn will create that greatly coveted hourglass figure.
+This, in turn, will create that greatly coveted hourglass figure.

 Today, a number of plus-size swimsuits have extra bust support.
 This usually comes in the form of underwired cups.
 Why hide your chest, which is the envy of many girls, when you can flaunt what you’ve got by highlighting your best assets?
-You go girl, because if you’ve got, rock it!
+You go, girl, because if you’ve got, rock it!

 Halter neck swimsuits and racer back swimsuits are also a Godsend for a woman with curves.
 Not only do these two swimsuit styles offer you additional support they’re also extremely flattering.